sandragodinhosilva/melange/docs/index.md

 ## 1) Genome annotation
 Melange allows rapid annotation of a group of genomes with multiple databases and outputs formatted tables of annotations per genome as final output. \
-For more information on the third-party databases and tools that Melange uses, see the relevant links and references. \
+For more information on the third-party databases and tools that Melange uses, see the relevant links and references.

 ### 1.1) Gene calling and general annotation
 Melange starts with gene calling performed with [Prokka v1.14.5](https://github.com/tseemann/prokka) [1].
 Prokka provides several output files per genome, including .gbk and .faa files, which are used in the following steps.

 ### 1.2) Functional annotation
-Functional annotation is conducted with three databases: Pfam [2], COG [3] and KEGG [4].
+Functional annotation can be conducted with five databases: Pfam [2], COG [3], KEGG [4], CAZymes and Merops.
 #### Pfam
 For the annotation with Pfam identifiers, a local database is created using HMMER v3.3 from the latest version of Pfam-A.hmm downloaded from the [Pfam official website](http://pfam.xfam.org/).
 Then, a hmmscan search is performed on all input genomes and the best hit per ORF (cut-off: -E 1e-5) is selected.